 - Born Dietlinde Zechner in Bad Polzin, Germany, she grew up in Austria.
 She became a dancer while living in London, and then eventually found her way to the US where she worked as a dancer in Las Vegas.
 She moved to Los Angeles California in the middle 60's and got a part in an episode of 12 O'Clock High in 1966.
 She also got a part in Mudd's Women, a Star Trek episode.

 - In the August 1966 issue of Playboy, Susan was that month's Playmate of the Month.

 - Her most famous role was in the 1967 Hammer science fiction horror film, Frankenstein Created Woman.
 Because her Austrian accent was so thick, her voice was dubbed in the film.

-- Quite a bit of rumor circulated about Susan in particular that she had become addicted to drugs and had died of an overdose in 1967.
-Some rumors contended that she had, instead, simply became mentally unstable because of her drug use.
+- A series of untrue rumors surrounded Susan including that she had become addicted to drugs and died of an overdose in 1967.
+Another rumor is that she became mentally unstable because of drug use.
 But, rest assured, now at age 70, she is very much alive and well, living in Austria and under her birth name.

 - In 1958 at the age of 15 Julie started modeling and by the time that 1962 rolled around she found herself crowned Miss Norway and was in Florida competing in the Miss Universe contest.

 - In 1967, she found herself in England working as an au pair mainly for the help in improving her English skills.
 Several months later, she was chosen as a model for Penthouse magazine.